-- 1 Using the management computer, connect to the unit's web-based manager.
+- 1 Using the management computer, connect to the module's web-based manager.
 See the Quick Start Guide or the Installation Guide for information. - 2 Type admin in the name field.
 If you have assigned a password, type it in the Password field.
 Select Login. - 3 Go to System > Status. - 4 Under System Information > Firmware version, select Update. - 5 Type the path and filename of the firmware image file, or select Browse and locate the file. - 6 Select OK.

-When the module attempts to load the new firmware build, the firmware load test is performed.
+When the module attempts to load the new firmware build, the firmware load test is performed and verifies the integrity of the new firmware using a digital signature.
 If the load test fails, the firmware update is rejected and the message "File is not an update file" is displayed.
-If the firmware load test passes, the unit uploads the new firmware image file, upgrades to the new firmware version, restarts, and displays the Login page.
+If the firmware load test passes, the module uploads the new firmware image file, upgrades to the new firmware version, restarts, and displays the Login page.
 This process takes a few minutes.